 Challenge / Goal

 Charging possibilities are essential for anyone who considers buying an electric vehicle (EV).
 For private citizens, overnight charging close to home has proven to be the number one choice.
-Hence, to increase the use of electric vehicles among citizens, it is important to ensure overnight charging possibilities in connection to people’s homes.
+Hence, to increase the use of electric vehicles for private usage, it is important to ensure overnight charging possibilities in connection to people’s homes.

-The aim of the measure is to inspire and help interested citizens as well as owner of parking facilities with facts and practical advice on how to install EV charging facilities in multifamily houses.
+The aim of the measure is to inspire and help interested citizens, as well as owners of parking facilities, with facts and practical advice on how to install EV charging facilities in multi-family residencies.
 The intention is to prompt the installation of charging points in privately owned garages and in parking areas in residential areas of Stockholm.

 The activities raised great interest among the targeted stakeholders, with the first seven workshops attended by over 800 people.
 Housing associations and citizens can use the information material to get their tenants or their housing board interested in EVs, showing that it is neither complicated nor expensive to install a charging facility in the garage.